TheOdinProject/curriculum/web_development_101/installfest_first_rails_app.md

 * In Linux you can use `ctrl + shift + c` to copy from the conosle, or right click in most cases.
 * In WSL you can just use `ctrl + c` to copy, or right click in most cases.

-Now go back to the github.com browser window we opened earlier, and paste the key we copied with `xclip` into the box that says `key`.
+Now go back to the github.com browser window we opened earlier, and paste the key we copied ( from the console with the `cat` command ) into the box that says `key`.
 Then click `Add SSH key`.
 You may need to enter your github.com password to continue.
 Then you will see your key added!

 ### Step 2: Creating your first Ruby on Rails web application